Jon Lovitz

-Jonathan Michael Lovitz (/ˈlʌvɪts/ LUV-its; born July 21, 1957) is an American actor and comedian.
-He is best known for his tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1985 to 1990 for which he was nominated for two Primetime Emmy Awards.
+Jonathan Michael Lovitz (/ˈlʌvɪts/ LUV-its; born July 21, 1957) is an American comedian and actor.
+He is best known for his tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1985 to 1990, for which he was nominated for two Primetime Emmy Awards.

-Outside of SNL, he starred as Jay Sherman in The Critic (1994–1995), has played various roles on The Simpsons (1991–), and has acted in numerous television shows such as Seinfeld, Friends, and NewsRadio.
+Besides SNL, he starred as Jay Sherman on the adult animation series The Critic (1994–1995), has played various roles on The Simpsons (1991–) and has acted in numerous television shows such as Seinfeld, Friends and NewsRadio.
 From 2012 to 2015, he starred in the sitcom Mr. Box Office.
+Beginning in 2017, he was a regular comedian on the game show Funny You Should Ask.

-He played a baseball scout in the film A League of Their Own (1992) and acted in other films such as Three Amigos (1986), Big (1988), Mom and Dad Save the World (1992), Happiness (1998), Small Time Crooks (2000), Rat Race (2001), and The Producers (2005) and Bula Quo!
+Lovitz played a baseball scout in the film A League of Their Own (1992) and acted in other films such as Three Amigos (1986), Big (1988), Mom and Dad Save the World (1992), Coneheads (1993), Happiness (1998), Small Time Crooks (2000), Rat Race (2001), The Producers (2005) and Bula Quo!
 (2013).
 He also voiced roles in The Brave Little Toaster (1987), Hotel Transylvania (2012) and Hotel Transylvania 2 (2015).
 He played Alan Dershowitz on Saturday Night Live and George Santos on The Tonight Show Starring Jimmy Fallon.

 Early life and education

 Lovitz was born on July 21, 1957, in the Tarzana neighborhood of Los Angeles, to Harold and Barbara Lovitz.
-His family is Jewish and emigrated from Romania, Hungary, and Russia.
-His paternal grandfather Feivel Ianculovici left Romania around 1914 and Anglicized his name to Phillip Lovitz after arriving in the United States.
+His family is Jewish and emigrated from Romania, Hungary and Russia.
+His paternal grandfather Feivel Ianculovici left Romania around 1914 and anglicized his name to Phillip Lovitz after arriving in the United States.

 Lovitz graduated from the Harvard-Westlake School in 1975.
 He then studied drama at UC Irvine under Robert Cohen, graduating with a bachelor's degree in 1979.
-Afterward, he studied acting with Tony Barr at the Film Actors Workshop.
-He became a member of the Groundlings comedy troupe, where he performed alongside Lisa Kudrow and where he befriended his future SNL castmate Phil Hartman.
+Afterward, he studied acting with Tony Barr at Tony Barr's Film Actors Workshop.
+He became a member of The Groundlings comedy troupe, where he performed alongside Lisa Kudrow, and where he befriended his future SNL castmate Phil Hartman.

-Lovitz's childhood best friend was David Kudrow, the brother of Lisa Kudrow.
+Lovitz's childhood best friend was Lisa's brother David Kudrow.
 While in college, Lovitz went on a backpacking trip across Europe and Israel with him in 1978.